Jenima829/Blochain_Technology/README.md

 🔗 Blockchain-based Academic Certificate Verification

- 📌 Project Overview <br>
+📌 Project Overview

-        ### This project is a simplified blockchain application that ensures the authenticity of student academic certificates.
+This project is a simplified blockchain application that ensures the authenticity of student academic certificates.
 Instead of traditional paper-based certificates, each certificate is stored as a block in a blockchain.
 This makes it tamper-proof — if anyone tries to modify data, the chain breaks, and the fraud is detected.

 ------------------------------------------
 ⚡ Features:
 #### 1.Secure Authentication